 7. Wet and Dry

-Yes, you can build both a wet and a dry kitchen in a HDB flat and we are showing you how!
+Yes, you can build both a wet and a dry kitchen in an HDB flat and we are showing you how!
 For the uninitiated, a wet kitchen is reserved for “serious” cooking while the dry kitchen is the area where lighter meal preparations are done.

-In this modern interior style, the heavy-duty stuff such as the sink, hob and stove are moved to the closed area of the wet kitchen.
+In this modern interior style, the heavy-duty stuff such as the sink, hob and stove is moved to the closed area of the wet kitchen.
 The communal space, aka the dry kitchen, is equipped with shared appliances such as the refrigerator and oven.
 The dining table is conveniently placed near the dry area for easy access.

 We love the copious amount of counter space in this one too.
 Spanning from the wet to the dry kitchen, it helps to open up the interior and connects one space to the next flawlessly.

 So, you’ve seen it with your own eyes – 7 stunning kitchen renovation ideas, all done up in our plain old HDB flats.
 It is possible after all, to make the ordinary extraordinary!